Careful management of what the government collects and spends is essential for effectively running the country.

 This involves implementing the correct mix of policy to ensure that the country’s economic future is protected, while investing in areas such as education, health, childcare and housing.

-The Department of Finance produces a number of annual, quarterly and monthly Key Departmental Publications which are used regulary for research purposes, as does the Department of Public Expenditure and Reform.
+The Department of Finance produces a number of annual, quarterly and monthly Key Departmental Publications which are used regularly for research purposes, as does the Department of Public Expenditure and Reform.

 The allocations for government spending for the year ahead are announced by the Minister in the Budget every October.

 This includes current or “day-to-day” spending allocations (on things like Public Service Pay and Pensions, social welfare payments and grants to voluntary bodies) as well as capital investment.
 'Capital investment' is investment that includes infrastructural development projects which will be managed over several years, such as those in Project Ireland 2040

 The announcements in the Budget are simply one part of an overall budgetary cycle, which takes place throughout the year.
 A more detailed breakdown of the allocations in October’s Budget is then presented in the Revised Estimates Volume (REV) in December.

 After the Budget allocations are made, the Department of Public Expenditure and Reform works with the other government departments and offices to help ensure that their expenditure is managed in line with these allocations.
 Learn more about how expenditure is approved here.

 The revenue that the government collects from taxes is used to support social welfare payments and other allowances that are available to people living in Ireland.